 In the event of injury or exposure to blood, body fluids, or other infectious materials while functioning in the role of medical student, please follow the following protocol:

 At the KU Wichita Adult Medicine clinic during office hours, report immediately to the Medical Director.
-If you have questions, call Academic and Student Affairs at 316-293-2603.
+If you have questions, call the KU Adult Medicine clinic at 316-293-2622.
 If you are at any other facility, follow facility protocol.

 These procedures are consistent with Center for Disease Control guidelines and the exposure protocol used for all KUSM-W faculty, staff, and residents.